JunchenX0809/IntakeInformer/README.md

 ### Step 3: Install and Use IntakeInformer
 1. **Install the Package:**
    - Use pip (or poetry if you're using it) to install `IntakeInformer`.
-   - Command: `pip install IntakeInformer` (or the appropriate command if using poetry).
+   - Command: `pip install intakeinformer` (or the appropriate command if using poetry).

 2. **Using IntakeInformer:**
    - Import and use the functions from IntakeInformer in your Python scripts or interactive environment.